Coming up with fantasy character names can feel like one of the biggest decisions you will ever make as an author when writing your story or novel.

 Further reading: The Bad Guys – How To Create Antagonists

 A bland character blends in with the greyness, living briefly in the minds of readers.
 On the other hand, a name with more eccentricity has the ability to set a character apart and inflame imaginations.

 One way to characterise with a name is to introduce a title or last name.
 In David Gemmel’s Legend, one of the main heroes is called Druss the Legend, and that makes him a bit unforgettable.
 Another example can be seen in Star Wars.
 Luke, let’s be honest, is a bit of a boring name, but when we add Skywalker that changes things.
 We immediately think of things like space and adventure—it invokes an image in our minds.

 I love the use of a nickname too.
 In just a few words you can tell the reader a lot about a character without saying much at all.
 Again, titles can provoke images in our minds.
 The Mountain in Game of Thrones is a great example.

 One important consideration is to think of a character’s age and background.
 With regards to age, for example, names can go out of fashion.
 If you search for popular names from 100 years ago and combine them with the modern-day, you’ll notice a massive difference.
 Does a similar thing happen in your own fantasy world?
 This may be more applicable to your story if it involves a significant passage of time.

 Character background is also important.
 Do the people of different regions, countries, continents and cultures follow different naming conventions?
-In our world they do, and the same could be said for your worlds too.
+Does religion influence it in any way?
+In our world they do, and the same could be said for your fantasy world too.

 Fantasy last names are underused in the genre.
 I keep going back to Game of Thrones, but given the sheer number of characters and the manner in which they’re named, it’s a constant source of tremendous examples for fantasy names, particularly fantasy last names.